Why machine learning really matters for small businesses

-Accounting: Xero, a cloud accounting software provider, announced this year that they have a new product that will support small business invoicing and will be able to suggest account codes for invoices based on past invoicing behaviour, categorise your expenses in a consistent and meaningful manner, and learn with you as you change things.
+Accounting: Xero (external link), a cloud accounting software provider, announced this year that they have a new product that will support small business invoicing and will be able to suggest account codes for invoices based on past invoicing behaviour, categorise your expenses in a consistent and meaningful manner, and learn with you as you change things.

 As with any technology, only a few companies had the resources to be early adopters.
 Now that they have made investments that launched machine learning, the prices to implement it have gone down and the opportunities to access the technology in a variety of ways have grown.
 Every SME should investigate the machine learning tools and services that are now available that could positively impact their business.

 London Tech Week (external link) runs 11th-17th June.